 The apps below, however, are not only established ones that have been around for a while, but all offer some amount of regular, indefinite, totally free legit access to Korean dramas.

 Don’t know which Kdrama to start with?
-Then check out the following video with a list of the most popular Kdramas on FluentU’s Korean YouTube channel.
+The following video has a list of the most popular Kdramas to get you started.

 Kdramas are rich in drama and comedy, and they can even offer insightful commentary on modern life and society in Korea.
 In that way, they can be much more than entertainment: Kdramas become fruitful lessons not only on the Korean language, but also on Korean culture.
 With so many Kdramas to choose from, you’re bound to find one that improves your competence in Korean—and delights you along the way.